insight-platform/Savant/docs/architecture.md

 We developed several data source adapters that fit daily development and production use cases.
 The developers can also use them as a source base for creating custom adapters - the apparent scenario is implementing an adapter that mixes external data into frames providing additional data to the AI pipeline.

 Every adapter is designed for use with a particular data source:
-- Local video file, local directory of video files or image URL ([Image file source adapter ](adapters.md#image-file-source-adapter));
+- Local image file, local directory with image files or image file URL ([Image file source adapter ](adapters.md#image-file-source-adapter));
-- Local image file, local directory of image files or Video URL ([Video file source adapter](adapters.md#video-file-source-adapter));
+- Local video file, local directory with video files or video file URL ([Video file source adapter](adapters.md#video-file-source-adapter));
 - RTSP stream ([RTSP source adapter](adapters.md#rtsp-source-adapter));
 - USB/CSI camera ([Usb-cam source adapter](adapters.md#usb-cam-source-adapter));
 - GigE (Genicam) industrial cam ([GigE source adapter](adapters.md#gige-source-adapter)).